Indigenous Issue of The Martlet

 All pitches and pitch ideas can be sent to the Indigenous-focussed issue’s editor, Boston Laferté, at email@example.com.

-The deadline for pitches is Dec.
-8. Full articles are expected to be submitted at the end of December.
+The deadline for pitches is Oct.
+25. Stories will need to be submitted in full by the end of December.
 Ample support will be offered throughout the process, and include a brief training workshop.
-Any writer can request to meet with Boston Laferté and/or Martlet Editor-in-Chief Kate Korte at any point along the way.
+Any writer can request to meet with Boston Laferté, Isabella Kennedy, and/or Martlet Editor-in-Chief Kate Korte at any point along the way.
 The Indigenous-focussed issue will be distributed throughout Victoria and on our campus in early January 2021.